pip-services/pip-services-docs/content/en/toolkit/recipes/postgre_persistence/_index.md

   Not available
 {{< /tabsection >}}

-###### update_partially()
+###### updatePartially()

 This method updates the specified fields only.
-It takes three input parameters namely the correlation_id, the id of the item to be updated, and a dictionary containing the fields to be updated.
+It takes three input parameters namely the correlationId, the id of the item to be updated, and a dictionary containing the fields to be updated.
 It returns a PostgrePersistance object with the updated record.

 {{< tabsection >}}
    Not available